endurox-dev/endurox/README.md

 * Fast Pool Allocator - for performance reasons malloc results are cached, so that blocks can be re-used instead of doing malloc again, thus Enduro/X is gaining overall performance.
-* Support for writing server daemons for multi-threaded servers i.e. tpacall() to self services during tpsvrinit().
+* Support of writing server daemons for multi-threaded servers i.e. tpacall() to self services during tpsvrinit().